Alpharivs/massmap/README.md

 It's just a personal project that I made to practice go and that I use as part of my workflow when doing CTFs, it's not meant to be a replacement for any other tool but maybe a part of the code or idea can be useful for someone else who knows !!

-_DIsclaimer it's not meant to be safe (a.k.a there's a command injection vulnerability and it probably needs editing if you don't have masscan or nmap in the same path, it's just a tool for playing around in CTF's_
+_DIsclaimer: it's not meant to be safe (a.k.a there's a command injection vulnerability) and it probably needs editing if you don't have masscan or nmap in the same path, it's just a tool for playing around in CTF's_

 ## Usage